 I'm not a landscape artist (painter, printmaker) who strives to reproduce exactly what is in front of me, applying hardly any, or no, ‘artist's licence’ to the art I make.

 So with my studio oils, I don't set out to prompt a:

 wow, I thought for a minute this painting was a photograph!.
 It's not that photorealist art can't be good art, it simply isn't the kind of artist I want to be.

 I'm not trying to paint an imaginary landscape, either.
-I do something that's in between ‘real’ and ‘imaginary’.
+I try to create something that's inbetween ‘real’ and ‘imaginary’.

-Essentially, we're not cameras, we don't stand in one place and stare unwaveringly in one direction before moving on to the next position.
+Essentially, we're not cameras, we don't stand in one place and stare unwaveringly in one direction, before shutting off and moving on to the next position.
 So standing where a photographer would stand and painting the view in front of you does not really capture what it's like to be in a place, to me.

 This is why I wear-out my ‘artist's licence’* by moving trees, buildings, hills(!) and whatnot, to where I want them to be for example.
 I'll even include things in pictures sometimes that would need a special wide-angle camera lens, able to see round corners in reality.
 When studying the scene itself, I stand in several places making sketches, rather than just one.
 What I'm doing is ‘designing’ the art to look the way I want it to, rather than to be an exact copy of what's there.
 This is artist's license (not to be confused with the 'happy accident' which is something entirely different).
 The fancy word for how things in a painting or linocut are arranged – designed – is ‘composition’† and I enjoy being creative with composition.
 I get a buzz from it and often spend a lot of time on this stage of my art.

 Instantly familiar landscapes